Dialogue journal: Research design

 There are emerging studies on dialogue journal use (Al Kayed et al., 2020, Mukti, 2016) which control for student maturation and learning over time, for selection effects, and for instructional and/or instructor variables by using appropriate pre- and post-treatment assessments and control or comparison group designs.
 These are better able to isolate the effects of dialogue journal use from expected growth in skills, instructor effectiveness, and variation in student abilities and skills.

 Additional research is needed to focus on the outcomes that dialogue journals are known to impact directly: student motivation, lessened anxiety and increased confidence, attitude, rapport with instructors, self-expression, and engagement.
-In this context, a meta-analysis of student-teacher relationships across academic and educational settings by Roorda et al (2011) found that positive relationships with an instructor have a strong association with increased student engagement, and a small to medium effect size associated with improved student achievement.
-This study supports the value of assessing dialogue journal impact on increased student engagement (Ghahremani-Ghajar & Mirhosseini) and participation in classroom discourse (Parsa & Samar, submitted) as a function of improved student-teacher relationships.
+In this context, a meta-analysis of student-teacher relationships across academic and educational settings by Roorda et al. (2011) found that positive relationships with an instructor have a strong association with increased student engagement, and a small to medium effect size associated with improved student achievement.
+This study supports the value of assessing dialogue journal impact on increased student engagement (Ghahremani-Ghajar & Mirhosseini) and participation in classroom discourse (Samar & Parsaie, 2025; as a function of improved student-teacher relationships.
 These may be considered the direct, measurable outcomes, which in turn establish a positive learning context for learner growth in competence as writers.

-Studies that assume that dialogue journal use will improve student performance on structured written assignments or mechanics of writing that are the focus of direct classroom instruction may not succeed in finding significant results when compared to studies of direct instruction in particular skills (Dabbagh, 2017; Hemmati & Soltanpour, 2012).